davidjwalling/notes/docs/Osboxes-Ubuntu.md

 In the previous step, we installed Oracle VirtualBox to provide a virtualization platform for a Linux environment.
 Now we can proceed to install Ubuntu 20.04 as a virtual machine.

 There are many Linux distributions to choose from.
-Hercules doesn't require any specific distribution.
 I like Ubuntu because its user interface feels intuitive and efficient.
 It's software repository seems to be kept current and supports all the contemporary tools I like to use.
 It's not perfect.
 But, version 20.04 has proven to be pretty reliable in my experience.
 It's also the version I use for my cloud server.

 Before we start, please make sure virtualization is enabled on your computer.
 Check the BIOS settings if necessary to make sure VT-x or AMD-V virtualization is enabled.